eliramy/ABAP_EMPLOYEE_CREATE/README.md

 SAP/ABAP - Create Employee infotypes

-If you want afterward to insert more infotype with FM after create the employee:

-i used to add this enhancement :
+If you want afterward to insert more infotype with FM: HR_INFOTYPE_OPERATION after create the employee i used to add this enhancement :

 * Don't initial the Buffer